IanPeake/FatMaxxer/README.md

 Threshold settings are 5%, 25% and "Auto".
 The "Auto" setting uses a threshold of 5% when HR > 90 BPM and 25% when HR < 85 BPM.

-## Release Status: Testers Wanted ##
+## Status: Testers Wanted ##
 FatMaxxer is in a very early stage of development.
-The app is provided here as a APK (debug version).
+The app is provided here as a APK (debug version) and as a public test release on the Google Play store.
-The app currently crashes a lot on certain devices.
+The app may crash or not work properly.
 *To help me fix your issue efficiently*, use the Github issue tracker above to report bugs.
-Contact me with a preferred email if you would like to be part of testing an upcoming Android Store version.
-Currently the testers-only Google Play app is failing at installation time: https://github.com/IanPeake/FatMaxxer/issues/7 .
+On a first time install you may have to manually set the preferences: lambda = 500, alpha1 calculation period = 10, threshold = "Auto", etc.

 ## License
 Apache 2.0 for any code that was authored by me.